Occupational Safety at UW Oshkosh

 Mechanical Lifts/Powered Platforms

-Use of mechanical lifts and powered platforms is routine at UWO.
+Use of scissors lifts and powered platforms is routine at UWO.

-Staff and students using forklifts, mechanical lifts or powered platforms must receive basic operational and safety training prior to use.
+Staff and students using forklifts, lawn tractors, scissors lifts, must receive basic operational and safety training prior to use.
 Personal protective equipment (PPE) may also be required.

 Each operator shall be instructed in the safe and proper operation of the specific aerial device according to the manufacturer’s operator’s manual, and any other appropriate standards and safe work practices.

-Please contact the Campus Safety Coordinator (x4484) for additional information.
+Please contact the Campus EHS Coordinator (x3215) for additional information.

-Some Safety Rules for Operating an Aerial Lift:
+Some Safety Rules for Operating a Scissors Lift:

 - Ensure that workers who operate aerial lifts are properly trained in the safe use of the equipment.